CODE OF CONDUCT

 - Unacceptable behaviour whilst taking part in extra-curricular activities.

 The debits system aims to give a quick and meaningful rebuke for unwanted behaviour.
 One or two debits are not taken further but three debits or more result in further action, the action taken depending upon the type of debit, in order to “fit the punishment to the crime”.
-Our aim is to punish wrong-doers, but also to help those who are disorganised/need a hand in the right direction!
+Our aim is to sanction wrong-doers, but also to help those who are disorganised/need a hand in the right direction!
 Whilst the slate is wiped clean at the end of each term, records are kept of all debits received by each pupil and these are put in pupils’ files for future reference, with a copy sent home at the end of term where appropriate.

 A member of staff giving a debit should record it on the debit sheet in the staff room and in the pupil’s homework diary.
 The Office Manager will collate these weekly and take the appropriate action.